-In the Departments of Social Services and Developmental Services, this class is accountable for planning, organizing and directing a major program.
+In the Departments of Developmental Services and Social Services this class is accountable for planning, organizing and managing a major program.

-Receives administrative direction from the Commissioner or other administrative official of a higher grade.
+Receives executive direction from the Commissioner or other administrative official of higher grade.

 EXAMPLES OF DUTIES

 Manages staff and operations of a program;

 Develops or assist in development of related policy;

 Analyzes federal and state statutes, programming documents and regulations to ensure appropriate policies and procedures;